 shall be some righteous king or warrior chief;

 the soul which is of the third class

 shall be a politician, or economist, or trader;

-the fourth shall be a lover of gymnastic toils,
+the fourth shall be a lover of gymnastic toils, or a physician;

 the fifth shall lead the life of a prophet or hierophant;

 to the sixth the character of a poet

 or some other imitative artist will be assigned;

 to the seventh the life of an artisan or husbandman;

 to the eighth that of a sophist or demagogue;